-Storage tanks located on Air Force installations are used for storage of materials, commonly including fuels such as JP-8, Jet A, MOGAS, and diesel, or even asphalt or solvents.
-These compounds are composed of VOCs and HAPs which are released into the atmosphere as the liquid evaporates.
+Storage tanks located on Air Force installations are used for storing materials, which commonly include fuels such as JP-8, Jet A, MOGAS, and diesel, or even asphalt or solvents.
+These compounds are composed of VOCs and HAPs, which are released into the atmosphere as the liquid evaporates.
 The storage tanks may contain anywhere from a few hundred to over a million gallons and may be located above ground or underground.
-According to the Environmental Protection Agency (EPA), an underground storage tank (UST) is defined as a tank or piping system that has 10% or more of its combined volume underground, while above ground storage tanks (AST) have more than 90% of their volume above the ground surface.
+According to the EPA, an underground storage tank (UST) is defined as a tank or piping system that has 10% or more of its combined volume underground, while above ground storage tanks (AST) have more than 90% of their volume above the ground surface.

-All storage tanks are occasionally emptied and cleaned for activities such as service changes, scheduled maintenance, and inspections.
-Emissions result from vapor displacement, from the evaporation of any clinging liquid within the tank, and from the evaporation of VOCs contained within the remaining sludge.
+All storage tanks are occasionally emptied and cleaned for activities such as service changes, maintenance, and inspections.
+Emissions result from vapor displacement, the evaporation of any clinging liquid within the tank, and from the evaporation of VOCs contained within the remaining sludge.
 Most wet sludge is composed of about 80% to 90% liquid by weight (USEPA 2012).
-For emissions calculations, the sludge may be conservatively assumed to be 80% liquid by weight, while the remaining 20% is composed of VOCs which are entirely emitted to the atmosphere.
+For emissions calculations, the sludge may be conservatively assumed to be 80% liquid by weight, while the remaining 20% is composed of VOCs that are entirely emitted to the atmosphere.
 Bulk storage tank cleaning operations result in fugitive emissions of VOCs and HAPs.
 A graphic representation of emissions from bulk storage tank cleaning operations is given in Figure 2-1.